Calisthenics for Weight Loss (Exercises & Workout Plan)

 There are no specific calisthenics exercises for weight loss.
 If you want to lose weight, you must perform each exercise at your maximum heart rate (as fast as possible) with as short rest as possible between the sets.

-You can incorporate squats, pushups, dips, jumping rope, running, burpees, chin-ups, leg raises, L-sit, plank, shuttle runs, and other aerobic exercises in a calisthenics weight loss workout plan.
+You can incorporate squats, pushups, burpees, hollow body, tuck-ups, chin-ups, leg raises, L-sit, plank, shuttle runs, and other aerobic exercises into a calisthenics workout plan to stimulate fat loss.

 1. Burpees